France, UK issue clashing advice on breast implants

 The scandal has been rekindled in recent weeks by the death of a cancer victim who had such implants, prompting prosecutors to open another preliminary inquiry that will assess whether there are grounds for more serious charges of involuntary manslaughter.

-(Additional reporting by Alexandria Sage in Paris, Jean Francois Rosnoblet in Marseilles, Estelle Shirbon and Kate Kelland in Britain, Ludwig Burger in Frankfurt and Patrick Rucker in Mexico City; Writing by Mark Trevelyan; Editing by Andrew Roche and Michael Roddy)
+(Additional reporting by Alexandria Sage in Paris, Jean Francois Rosnoblet in Marseilles, Estelle Shirbon and Kate Kelland in Britain and Ludwig Burger in Frankfurt; writing by Mark Trevelyan; editing by Andrew Roche)